jethroguce/messenger-api/README.md

 ```
 $ ngrok http 5000 -region ap
 ```
+You should now have 2 open terminals.

-Now open your browser and try to access the assigned url, (i.e. `https://9ed93698.ap.ngrok.io`)
+And then open your browser and try to access the assigned url, (i.e. `https://9ed93698.ap.ngrok.io`)

 #### 6. Set up our messenger webhook
 Webhooks are used to send us a variety of different events including messages, authentication events and callback events from messages.